 Some of the most common class 5.2 organic peroxides you will need specialized containers to transport include:

 - Tert-Butyl peroxy isobutyrate: Used as a polymerization catalyst, this organic peroxide is highly sensitive to increases in temperature and is usually stored in a benzene slurry.
 It is extremely volatile and will explode violently if rapidly heated.

-- Diisopropyl peroxydicarbonate: Another polymerization catalyst, this chemical is a white solid substance with an unpleasant odor that is typically shipped in dry ice to stabilize it.
-It can spontaneously decompose at room temperature releasing corrosive and flammable products.
+- Diisopropyl peroxydicarbonate: Another polymerization catalyst, this chemical is a white, solid substance with an unpleasant odor that is typically shipped in dry ice to stabilize it.
+It can spontaneously decompose at room temperature, releasing corrosive and flammable products.

 - Methyl ethyl ketone peroxide: A liquid organic peroxide, this chemical is used as a crosslinking catalyst and is both explosive and toxic.

-Klinge has been providing safe transport of goods for chemical and pharmaceutical companies for more than three decades and is are the smart choice when it comes to shipping organic peroxides.
+Klinge has been providing safe transport of goods for chemical and pharmaceutical companies for more than three decades and is the smart choice when it comes to shipping organic peroxides.
 To talk to a specialist or for a quote on our containers, contact Klinge today!